M240 machine gun: Development

-Early history: testing and adoption
+Testing and adoption

 The U.S. adoption of the MAG has its origins in the late 1960s and early 1970s as a project to procure a new coaxially mounted 7.62 mm machine gun for tanks to replace the M73 and M219 machine guns then being used.
-The 1950s-era M73 had been rather troubled, and the derivative M73E1/M219 was not much of an improvement.
+The 1950s-era M73 had been rather troublesome, and the derivative M73E1/M219 was not much of an improvement.
 A number of designs of the period from various countries were considered; the final two candidates were the M60E2 and the FN MAG, which underwent comprehensive testing alongside the older M219 for comparison.

 Two main criteria analyzed were "mean rounds between stoppages" (MRBS, malfunctions that can be cleared within minutes) and "mean rounds between failures" (MRBF, such as a part breaking).
 The results for the evaluated machine guns were the following:

 The MAG itself underwent some improvements and the M60E2 was a specialized coaxial variant that differed from some of the other types.
 The qualities of the M60 variants vary considerably, such as between the M60E4 and the M60C.
 The clear winner was the MAG, which was designated as the M240 in 1977 after the army competition.

 The M240 was adopted as the U.S. Army's standard vehicle machine gun in 1977.
 The Marine Corps also adopted the M240 and M240E1 for use on vehicles like the LAV-25.
 It then went on to replace many older types of vehicle machine guns in the 1980s.
 U.S. Navy SEALs continued to use the "CAR-60" (M60E3) version of the M60 machine gun due to its lighter weight and slower rate of fire, which allows a more effective duration of fire with allowable levels of ammunition carried.

 The M240 proved popular enough that it was adapted by the infantry later on, as the M240G and M240B.
 The USMC adopted the M240G for this role in 1991, where it not only replaced the original M60s used by the Marine Corps infantry, but also the upgraded M60E3 that the Marines had started using in the 1980s.
 In the late 1990s, the Army adopted the M240B for the infantry role – they had considered the M60E4, which (though lighter and cheaper) did not offer commonality with the vehicle-borne M240, other FN MAG users within NATO, or the USMC.

 The various versions of the M240 have not entirely replaced all the M60 versions, though they have for most main applications and roles.
 The M60 is still, in some cases, used by the Navy.

 2022 military solicitation

-As of March 2022 the United States Army has a solicitation ongoing for a M240 machine gun 6.8×51mm conversion kit to modify the 7.62×51mm NATO-chambered M240B and M240L general-purpose machine guns to fire the 6.8×51mm ammunition.
+As of March 2022, the United States Army had a solicitation ongoing for a M240 machine gun 6.8×51mm conversion kit to modify the 7.62×51mm NATO-chambered M240B and M240L general-purpose machine guns to fire the 6.8×51mm ammunition.